Considerations For Implementing A Contract Management Solution

 While an organization may have a number of things to consider before switching over, I recommend focusing on end-to-end solutions, collaboration features, and actionable outcomes.

 - End to end, easy to implement a solution.
 One of the important things to consider is whether you’re getting an end-to-end solution.
 Is it a SaaS-based, out-of-the-box solution that you can implement relatively quickly and easily?
 This is especially important to consider for small and medium-size organizations or those organizations that are strapped for resources.

 - Meaningful, real-time, simultaneous collaboration.
 Another question an organization should consider is the ability to collaborate in real-time.
 Can a platform allow you to work simultaneously with your colleagues, or do you have to take turns and work sequentially?
 It’s a very important factor to consider because you gain a lot of efficiencies when you work simultaneously.
 That is where you can really work together and create better relationships and transparency.

 - Actionable outcomes.
-The last thing to look for is whether your CM solution allows you to create an actionable outcome.
+The last thing to look for is whether your CM solution implementation allows you to create an actionable outcome.
 Does your solution leverage the data that is collected from your contract activities?
 Does it help you create better contracts?
 Does it flag information for you?

 What resistance to implementing a CMS do you anticipate?

 Contract management solutions are technology.
 They change the way you manage people and processes in your department.
 And I joke that everybody wants a change, yet everybody is afraid of it.

 - Pain points.
 I recommend starting with pain points related to the contract.
 What are the frustrations?

 - Have a plan.
-Once you begin to understand the pain points and can articulate why you need a contract management solution, it’s very important to meet with everyone involved and together come up with an implementation plan that works for everyone.
+Once you begin to understand the pain points and can articulate why you need a contract management solution implementation, it’s very important to meet with everyone involved and together come up with an implementation plan that works for everyone.
 You really want people in your department to be excited about the solution.

 - Roadshow to bring everyone along.
 Finally, once you implement a solution, it’s very important to actually show it off and increase its visibility and adoption.